agocorona/haste-perch/README.md

 ------------

-The basic element is a "builder" that has a "hole" parameter and IO action about what element will be created.
+The basic element is a "builder" that has a "hole" parameter and a IO action about what element will be created.
 The hole contains the parent of the element being created.
-Upon created, it is added to the parent and return itself as parent of the next elements.  to append two elements, both are added to the parent.
+Upon created, it is added to the parent and return itself as parent of the next elements.
+To append two elements, both are added to the parent.

-The Monad instance is there in order to use the do notation, that add a new level of syntax in the style of the package blaze-html .
-This monad invoques the monoid.
+The Monad instance is there in order to use the do notation, that add a new level of syntax, in the style of the package blaze-html .
+This monad invoques the same appending mechanism.